matthewpottinger/BYOD-UK-Blueprint-AutoScripts/README.md

 ## AppRegistration-Create.ps1 ##

-Creates an AppRegistration called CA Policy PowerShell Tool with the correct permissions to export/import of Conditional Access Policies
+Creates an AppRegistration called **BYOD UK BP PowerShell Tool** with the following permissions:

+ - Group.Read.All (Groups)
+ - Policy.Read.All (CA)
+ - Application.Read.All (CA)
+ - Policy.ReadWrite.ConditionalAccess (CA)
+ - DeviceManagementApps.ReadWrite.All (MAM)
+ - DeviceManagementServiceConfig.ReadWrite.All (DER)

+to export/import all required Policies

 ## CA-Policies-Import.ps1 ##

-Imports Conditional Access policies from the "JSON\CA JSON" folder into tenant with the correct permissions in Readonly mode
+Imports Conditional Access policies from the **JSON\CA JSON** folder into tenant with the correct permissions in Report Only Mode

 ## MAM-Policies-Import.ps1 ##

+Imports App protection policies from the **JSON\MAM** Folder into tenant with the correct permissions

+## AC-Policies-Import.ps1 ##

-Imports App Protectin Policies from teh "JSON\MAM" Folder into tenant -  Work in progress
+Imports App configuration Policies from the **JSON\ACP** Folder into tenant with the permissions

+## DER-Import.ps1 ##

+Imports Device Enrollement Restrictions into the tenant.
+Currently will be lowest priority after the Default policy

+# Implemntation Guide #

+Work in Progress